 To be eligible for a FMLA leave, you must have at least 12 months of service (need not be consecutive) and have worked a minimum of 1,250 hours in the 12 months prior to the first day of the leave.
 If you're eligible under FMLA, any time you're absent from work and receiving STD Benefits will be applied toward the 12 weeks of FMLA or Qualifying Exigency leave (or the 26 weeks of Service-member Family Leave.
 If you have a period of personal illness for which you have been denied STD Benefits, Sedgwick will review your absence for coverage under the FMLA.
-State leave where applicable run concurrent with FMLA.
-Consult your Human Resources/Labor Relations department about other leaves of absence.
+State leaves where applicable run concurrent with FMLA.
+Contact Sedgwick for questions about state leaves of absence.